i3uex/apitep_utils/README.md

 ## Classes

+### DatasetSubsampler

-- **DatasetSubsampler**: get a random subsample of a CSV dataset, either especifying the number of rows or a percentage of them.
+- Get a subsample of a CSV dataset, either specifying the number of rows or a percentage of them.
+- The dataset must have a header row.
+This row won't count towards the subset.
+- Choose random values or number of rows from the beginning.
+- Let the class generate the output file name for you or choose one yourself.
+- If the number of rows or percentage is 0 or less, no subsample will be generated.
+- If the number of rows is greater than the total number of rows, or the percentage is greater than 100%, the whole dataset will be copied.

+### Timestamp

-- **Timestamp**: generate timestamps.
+Generate timestamps.
 You can use them to add a suffix to a filename, for example.